oceanbase/ob-operator/docs/en_US/develop-locally.md

 ## Disable Webhook and CertManager

 There are many configuration items that marked by `[CERTMANAGER]` and `[WEBHOOK]` in the two files `config/crd/kustomization.yaml` and `config/default/kustomization.yaml`.
-The are used to enable and configure webhooks in real kubernetes deployment.
+They are used to enable and configure webhooks in real kubernetes deployment.
 Because we want to run controller manager locally, we need to disable them.

 You could just apply the latest `deploy/operator.yaml` manifest and delete the following resources to deploy CRDs and make controller manager uninstalled.